deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/coding.md

 [GitHub - mame/quine-relay: An uroboros program with 100+ programming languages](https://github.com/mame/quine-relay)

 Only ugly languages become popular.
 Python is the one exception. - Donald Knuth

+Software engineering is not a zero-sum game.
+One hour of work is not equal to one hour of productivity.
+On some days, one hour of work is equivalent to the job of an entire day.
+On other days, a whole day of work doesn't even worth one hour.